Ca' Foscari statute

 Article 8 - University Bodies

-- The University operates as a complex and integrated system in all its members, and reflects the distinction between coordination, control and management activities.
+- The University operates as a complex and integrated system, and reflects the distinction between coordination, control and management activities.

 - Coordination activities are assigned to the following governing Bodies: